 all supplies and resources were provided so that the customer could participate in the training; and

-customer satisfaction was verified through either a signature on the VR1842, Non-bundled Job Placement Services Interview Training Report, or by a VR staff member's contact with the customer.
+customer satisfaction and delivery of service as described in the VR-SFP can be verified through either a signature on the VR1842, Non-bundled Job Placement Services Interview Training Report, or by a VR staff member's contact with the customer.

+For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 For payment, the job placement specialist must submit the following:

 a completed and signed VR1842, Non-bundled Job Placement Services Interview Training Report;